spree/spree/guides/src/content/user/configuration/configuring_roles.md

 ## Introduction

-Roles are used to define user's permissions on your website.
-This option gives you ability to control users rights.
-By default Spree offers two kinds of Roles **Admin** and **User**.
-If you would like to make more roles with specific features than Admin and User role, our company offers making those by backed-end work.
-To open **Roles** tab extend **Configuration** dropdown and find **Roles**.
+Roles are used to define user’s permissions on your website.
+This option gives you the ability to control users rights.
+By default Spree offers two kinds of Roles - **Admin** and **User**.
+If you would like to make more roles with specific features than Admin and User role, our company offers making those by backend work.
+You can extend Roles with additional development for specific features other than Admin and User roles.
+To open the **Roles** tab extend **Configuration** dropdown and find **Roles**.

 ## Creating new Role